iamuzor/nodejs-app/README.md

   stage: 'local',
   httpRoutes: [
     {
-      path: '/example',
+      path: '/health-check',
       method: 'GET',
-      handler: ExampleHttpHandler,
+      handler: HealthCheck,
     },
   ],
   sqsQueueRoutes: [
     {
       queueUrl: 'https://example.com',
       deadLetterQueueUrl: 'https://example.com',
-      cronInterval: '*/10 * * * * *',
+      cronInterval: '*/10 * * * * *', // queue is polled at interval
-      handler: ExampleSqsHandler,
+      handler: HelloWorld,
     },
   ],
-})
+}, express(), new SQSClient({}))
 ```

 ## Why?
 I created this package to help me with my projects.
 I was tired of creating the same thing over and over again across different projects and having to maintain them across all microservices when I needed to make a change.

-This package is a work in progress and I will be adding more features as I need them.
+This package is a work in progress and I will be adding more features as I need be.